crypt0rr/kb/content/commands/unix/cal/index.md

 date : 2021-03-17T11:58:35+01:00
 # hidden : true
 # draft : true
-weight : 0
+weight : 70
 # tags : ['']
 ---

+---

-## Cal - displays a calendar and the date of Easter
+Displays a calendar and the date of Easter.

 ## Usage